chinmaykonchada/Software-Essentials/General Interview/Tecnical.md

 - Api: An API specifies how software components should interact, allowing different software applications to communicate with each other
 - Sdk:  A set of development tools that allows you to create applications for a specific platform.
 It typically includes APIs, libraries, documentation, and other resources.
     - Example: Android sdk.

+# 3-way hand shake:
+The 3-way handshake is a process used in the Transmission Control Protocol (TCP) to establish a reliable connection between a client and a server before data transmission begins.
+It ensures that both the client and the server are synchronized and ready to start communication.

+Illustration of the 3-Way Handshake Process:
+- Client → Server: Sends SYN (Sequence number = x)
+- Server → Client: Sends SYN-ACK (Sequence number = y, Acknowledgment = x+1)
+- Client → Server: Sends ACK (Acknowledgment = y+1)

+here SYN (Synchronize) and ACK (Acknowledge).

+**Scenario of the 3-Way Handshake:**
+Example: When you type a URL in a web browser, the browser (client) initiates a 3-way handshake with the web server.
+This ensures that the connection is established before the requested webpage data is transmitted.

+# Dynamic Host Configuration Protocol (DHCP)
+The Dynamic Host Configuration Protocol (DHCP) is a network management protocol used to automate the process of configuring devices on IP networks.
+DHCP allows devices to automatically receive an IP address and other necessary network configuration details, such as the default gateway, subnet mask, and DNS servers, without manual intervention.